smquartz/errors/README.md

 -------

-This package is a fork of [github.com/go-errors/errors](https://github.com/go-errors/errors) that modifies its behaviour slightly and adds a few features, including the ability to include arbitrary metadata in your errors.
+This package is a fork of [github.com/go-errors/errors](https://github.com/go-errors/errors) that modifies its behaviour and adds compliance with [github.com/pkg/errors](https://github.com/pkg/errors).

 This package is licensed under the MIT license, see LICENSE.MIT for details.